 Porter’s Five Forces analytical framework developed by Michael Porter (1979) represents five individual forces that shape the overall extent of competition in the industry.
-These forces are represented in Figure 1 below:
+These forces are represented in figure below:

 Rivalry among existing firms in all markets where Apple operates is fierce.
 In desktop computing market Apple competes with PCs running Microsoft operating system such as Dell, Asus, Hewlett-Packard and Acer, whereas Apple’s major competitors in mobile computing industry are Google, Samsung and Nokia.
 Moreover, Apple iOS competes with Google Android which runs on most competitor phones and tablets, and Apple’s latest service, Apple Pay directly competes with PayPal and Google.
 Cost leadership has been adopted by the majority of Apple competitors as one of the basis of competitive advantage.

-Figure 2 Apple iPhone’s market share of new smartphone sales worldwide from 2007 to 2016, by quarter
+Apple iPhone’s market share of new smartphone sales worldwide from 2007 to 2017, by quarter

 Apple Inc. Report contains a full analysis of Apple Porter’s Five Forces Analysis.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis and McKinsey 7S Model on Apple.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Apple.
 Moreover, the report contains analyses of Apple leadership, business strategy, organizational structure and organizational culture.
-The report also comprises discussions of Apple marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Apple marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 Porter, M. (1979) “How Competitive Forces Shape Strategy” Harvard Business Review

 Statista (2018) Available at: https://www.statista.com/statistics/216459/global-market-share-of-apple-iphone/